 - How can I link or bookmark a specific result?

 One a result is simulated, simply hover over (or tap) any bar in the charts to see the probabilities.

-Alternatively, the "Advanced" and "Alpha" forms additionally output a data table which makes it easy to copy the results into an external spreadsheet or similar.
+Alternatively, some of the forms additionally output a data table which makes it easy to copy the results into an external spreadsheet.

 Which effects and triggers are active?

 In general, any effect that you enable is considered to be "active".
 Any conditions outside of tokens (such as being in arc or at a given range) are assumed to be satisfied if you enable the effect.

 Since tokens can change over the coarse of an attack (particularly in multi-attack situations), effects do respect conditions related to tokens.
 For instance, Expertise will only be active if the owner does not have any stress tokens, while Wired will be active if the owner has one or more stress tokens.

 If a weapon or effect requires spending tokens to enable the attack (for instance, many munitions require the attacker to discard a target lock to fire) do not include those tokens in the simulation.
 The simulation effectively begins at the attacker's initial dice roll, so that is the point in which you should set the token state.

 What strategies do the attacker and defender employ?